msamoeed/msamoeed/README.md

 <h1 align="center">Hi 👋, I'm Abdul Moeed</h1>
-<h3 align="center">I've been a cross-platform application developer for over 4 and a half years.
-I have also been a core member and a flutter lead at Google Developers Club during my time at university.
-I have worked with various backend technologies as well such as Express, NodeJs, and both SQL, NoSQL databases, and cloud technologies such as Firebase and a bit of AWS.
-I love working with IoT and I have worked with ESP32 and ESP8266 to develop various IoT-based systems, one of my IoT-based project WON at the National Idea Bank competition organised by President Arif Alvi.
-I am passionate about utilising the power of both IoT and Mobile Apps to create an ecosystem with seamless integration which would solve many everyday life issues.
-My passion for both IoT and Mobile Application development.</h3>
+<h3 align="center">I'm a passionate cross-platform full stack engineer with over 4 and a half years of experience.
+I love developing enterprise solutions with a huge focus on core engineering concepts.
+I am a huge advocate for clean architecture and TDD.

+My experience spans over various tech stack and domains.
+I have worked with native as well cross platform mobile apps.
+Huge backend middleware solutions in Banking, cloud based distributed micro-services architecture and databases as well as enterprise software development.
+I also have expertise working with hardware solutions.
+IoT is one of the things i am very passionate about.

+I am incredibly passionate about using the power of both IoT and Mobile Apps to create a seamless ecosystem that can solve everyday life issues.
+My love for both IoT and Mobile Application development has helped me become proficient in developing apps that integrate with IoT devices, enabling users to have a more connected and convenient experience.

+I have extensive experience integrating payment gateways into mobile applications, including 1Link and Raast.
+I understand the importance of providing secure and seamless payment options to users and strive to ensure that the payment gateway integrations in my apps are reliable and user-friendly.

+Moreover, I have also worked with Core Banking T24, which is widely used in the banking industry.
+My experience with T24 has given me a deep understanding of the banking industry's requirements and regulations, which helps me deliver banking mobile applications that comply with industry standards and best practices.

+I am passionate about staying up-to-date with the latest trends and developments in the digital banking industry and constantly seek opportunities to enhance my skills and knowledge in this area.
+If you're looking for a mobile application developer with expertise in the digital banking domain, I would be delighted to collaborate with you.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=msamoeed&label=Profile%20views&color=0e75b6&style=flat" alt="msamoeed" /> </p>